simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 Interpolation strips any outer whitespace, so a CSV value like `" 1 "` becomes `1` when interpolated ([#1051](https://github.com/simonmichael/hledger/issues/1051)).
-Note you can only interpolate CSV fields, not the hledger fields being assigned to;
-for more on this, see [TIPS](#tips).

 ## `date-format`